 With over 13 million monthly users and 170+ coins listed, Binance is the industry standard for cryptocurrency exchanges everywhere.
 Opening an account is incredibly easy, exchange fees are low, and the number of different coin pairings is astounding.
-Pretty much every notable cryptocurrency is traded here, and can be purchased using a huge assortment of fiat (national) currency options, as well.
+Pretty much every notable cryptocurrency is traded here and can be purchased using a huge assortment of fiat (national) currency options, as well.

-The totality of these accomplishments means that you will be hard pressed to get a better deal when making a trade at any other cryptocurrency exchange.
+The totality of these accomplishments means that you will be hard-pressed to get a better deal when making a trade at any other cryptocurrency exchange.

-Brief History of Binance
+History of Binance

 Founded by trading software developer Changpeng Zhao, Binance launched in July 2017 after raising $15 million during an ICO.
 Less than 8 months later, Binance was declared the world’s biggest cryptocurrency exchange by trading volume, making it probably the biggest and most well-known success story among cryptocurrency exchanges.
-The company moved from China to Japan in 2017, citing the need to operate under a more regulatory-friendly atmosphere.
+The company moved from China to Japan in 2017, citing the need to operate in a more regulatory-friendly atmosphere.

 Binance was available in the U.S. up until July 2019 when they announced they would no longer be servicing U.S. customers.
 Instead, they would have to re-register with a different website, binance.us, which is partnered with blockchain forensics firm Chainalysis and KYC/AML tool provider IdentityMind.
 The move to split the customer base was not only to obtain compliance with U.S.-based regulations but also so Binance could expand its range of leverage products (which U.S. customers are forbidden to access).

 In April 2020, Binance acquired Coinmarketcap.com, determined to convert even more of its users into customers.
 Today, Binance is bigger than ever thanks to the remarkable leadership of CEO Zhao.
 Known as “CZ” on Twitter, Zhao is quite an active personality, regularly engaging in lively discussions with other well-known leaders of the cryptocurrency community.
-It’s hard to imagine what Binance could possibly do to continue its amazing streak of growth, but if its history is any indicator of the future, they will likely find a way.
+It’s hard to imagine what Binance could possibly do to continue its amazing streak of growth, but if its history is any indicator of the future, it will likely find a way.

 Getting a Binance Account